Ammenadop/Chartie/README.md

 # For Backend
-// make a .env file and write these
+// make a .env file in server directory and write these
 // PORT = Your favourite port number
 // MONGO_URI = Mongodb database url
 // JWT_SECRET_KEY= Your Secret key

+    cd server
     npm install
     npm run start-dev